grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlphttp.md

 `queue_size` | `number` | Maximum number of unwritten batches allowed in the queue at once. | `5000` | no

-When `enabled` is `true`, data is first written to an in-memory buffer before sending it to the configured gRPC server.
+When `enabled` is `true`, data is first written to an in-memory buffer before sending it to the configured HTTP server.
 Batches sent to the component's `input` exported field are added to the buffer as long as the number of unsent batches does not exceed the configured `queue_size`.